-- Eating a little protein with each meal
+- eating a little protein and fat with each meal

-Increasing fiber intake: Fibre is great because it helps to stabilize your blood sugar levels already within the normal range and keeps you feeling full longer.
+Fibre is great because it helps to keep your blood sugar levels within the normal range, and keeps you feeling fuller for longer.

-In short, choose whole food snacks, steer clear of sweets and balance your blood sugar levels.
+In short, choose whole-food snacks and minimize your intake of sweets to help balance your blood sugar levels.

 Boost Your Mood with Aromatic Plants

-- Bergamot: A spicy citrus aroma that calms stress and anxiety while improving mood.
+- Bergamot: The spicy citrus aroma calms stress and anxiety while improving mood.

 - Chamomile: Well known as a nighttime tea, its aroma supports a calm and relaxed state.

-- Clary Sage: A flowering herb with a scent that encourages feelings of well-being and calms the nerves.
+- Clary Sage: The scent of this flowering herb encourages feelings of well-being and calms the nerves.

 - Lavender: This herb looks and smells beautiful while helping to calm, relax, and improve mood.

-- Lemon: A fresh, clean aroma used to stimulate and revive the mind.
+- Lemon: Its fresh, clean aroma is often used to stimulate and revive the mind.

 - Orange: The uplifting, sweet aroma of orange fosters a positive mood while helping to reduce feelings of anxiety.

-- Peppermint: A cool and refreshing fragrance that promotes a calm and focused mood.
-The oil is also a known carminative.
-Try Peppermint Oil softgels by Webber Naturals to help relieve occasional intestinal gas pain.
+- Peppermint: This cool and refreshing fragrance promotes a calm and focused mood.

 - Rose: The sweet floral notes of rose can uplift the mood and encourage feelings of happiness.

-- Ylang Ylang: A sweet-smelling bouquet that aids relaxation and a positive mood.
+- Ylang Ylang: The sweet-smelling bouquet helps relaxation and promotes a positive mood.

 Herbs & Vitamins